Lilypads/deepNeuronalFilter/README.md

 `cd deepNeuronalFilter`

-3) execute the shell file:
+3) Execute the shell file:

 `./run_all_stat.sh`